airbytehq/airbyte/docs/integrations/sources/hubspot.md

 - A `note` engagement has a corresponding `engagements_metadata` object with non-null values in the `body` column.
 - A `task` engagement has a corresponding `engagements_metadata` object with non-null values in the `body`, `status`, and `forObjectType` columns.

-2. The `engagements` stream uses two types of API:
+2. The `engagements` stream uses two different APIs based on the length of time since the last sync and the number of records.
-- **EngagementsRecent** if `start_date/last_sync_date` is less than 30 days and the API is able to return all records (<10k).
-- **EngagementsAll** which extracts all records, but supports connector-side filtering.

-This means that in order to perform fast incremental sync, it should be scheduled no less than once every 30 days and should sync fewer than 10,000 new records.
-Otherwise, sync of all records is performed with connector-side filtering.
+- **EngagementsRecent** if the following two criteria are met:
+    - The last sync was performed within the last 30 days
+    - Fewer than 10,000 records are being synced
+- **EngagementsAll** if either of these criteria are not met.

+Because of this, the `engagements` stream can be slow to sync if it hasn't synced within the last 30 days and/or is generating large volumes of new data.
+We therefore recommend scheduling frequent syncs.

 ## Performance considerations